buchin/sendfox-integration/README.md

 # SendFox Integration Package

 This package provides a simple integration with the SendFox API for Laravel applications.
-It allows you to create contacts and manage lists using the SendFox API.
+It allows you to create contacts using the SendFox API.

 ## Installation